Family Savings: Creating a Family Budget

 - Personal Loans

 Although most shopping would be considered a discretionary expense, it can also be essential.
 For example, replacing a refrigerator, stove, or a broken window are examples of essential shopping.
 Luxury and cosmetic changes, like building a deck or painting a room, are not necessarily essential to the household, but they are something to take into consideration while planning your budget.

 Other personal expenses like clothing can also fall under either essential or discretionary shopping.
-New outfits for work or school might be essential to your family’s success, while a desire for the hottest new clothing trend can be discretionary depending on your current budget.
+New outfits might be essential for work or school, but following the hottest new clothing trends can be discretionary depending on your current budget.
 The line between necessary shopping and discretionary shopping can vary from household to household, so develop a strategy that works for you and your family’s budget.